Guide to Load Data from Azure Cloud to Snowflake

 Query the table to confirm the data was loaded successfully.

-You’ve now loaded a CSV file from Azure Blob Storage into a Snowflake table!
+You have now loaded a CSV file from Azure Blob Storage into a Snowflake table.
 The process involves setting up a database, connecting Snowflake to Azure via a storage integration, defining a file format, staging the data, and loading it into a table.
+If you need to load data from your local machine instead, check out our guide on connecting Snowflake with SnowSQL.
+For loading JSON or semi-structured data from AWS S3, see our article on loading semi-structured data into Snowflake.
 If you encounter issues, verify the Azure URL, file format, and column mappings.
 For large datasets, consider Snowflake’s parallel loading capabilities to optimize performance.

 Burning Questions